 Pretty When I Cry is a collaborative effort of students from Temasek Polytechnic for our Final Year Project (FYP).
 Touching on relevant but often disregarded topics in Singapore, the film aims to bring to light and create awareness of these topics.

 Our film takes on twists and turns as we create intensity and suspense to this psychological drama.
 Get ready to feel uneasy as you watch the film and sit by the edge of your seat attempting to predict the plot.

 Being entirely self-funded, every dollar will help to ease our financial burden, allowing us to focus on executing our creative vision to the best of our ability.
 Even if you can’t contribute monetarily, sharing our project with your friends and family will help tremendously.
-My team and I are eternally grateful for any help that we receive.
+Our team is eternally grateful for any help that we receive.